Bayesian open games: Introduction

 In \cite{ghani2018compositional} the first compositional treatment of economic game theory was introduced.
 Following the literature on categorical open systems \cite{fong_algebra_open_interconnected_systems}, \emph{open games} are modelled as morphisms of a symmetric monoidal category.

-A distinctive and non-obvious feature of this approach is that the Nash equilibrium condition \cite{nash50b}, one of the central concepts in classical game theory to analyze rational behavior of agents (cf. \cite[Chapter 1.2]{fudenberg1991game} and \cite[Chapter 2]{osborne1994course}), is itself compositional.
+A distinctive and non-obvious feature of this approach is that the Nash equilibrium condition \cite{nash50b}, one of the central concepts in classical game theory to analyse rational behaviour of agents (cf. \cite[Chapter 1.2]{fudenberg1991game} and \cite[Chapter 2]{osborne1994course}), is itself compositional.

 While an important first step, the treatment in \cite{ghani2018compositional} has two severe limitations:

 \begin{enumerate} \item Games are deterministic and as a consequence, there are no chance elements in the games and players have to choose deterministically. \item Players have complete information about all relevant data of the game such as payoffs, number of players etc. \end{enumerate}